nburn42/FreesideEEG/README.md

 ### Sample Training Run

 Note: The sample run was run on an extremely small number of samples and was overtrained.
-Both issues will be fixed the following is just a proof of concept.
+Both issues will be fixed, the following is just a proof of concept.

 ![Accuracy and Loss](assets/loss_accuracy.png?raw=true "Accuracy and Loss")
 ![Distributions](assets/distributions.png?raw=true "Distributions")